drift-labs/driftpy/handover_notes.md

 - This repo pulls in the main Drift repo using [git subtree](https://www.atlassian.com/git/tutorials/git-subtree).
 Follow that linked tutorial if you want to see how it was done or update the repo.
 - Running the tests on localnet currently requires changing the program ID in `drift-core/programs/clearing_house/src/lib.rs`.
-The Makefile does this with sed.
 Don't commit the lib.rs change or it will be confusing for people.

 ### Differences from the TypeScript client